Marty Davis is the president and chief executive officer of Cambria—the nation’s leading American-made, family-owned

 Before creating NRS, Mr. Parks was a professor of finance at the Universities of Idaho and Oregon.
 He started NRS and proved his academic knowledge was highly applicable in the real world.
 Even though he retired from teaching to focus on NRS, Mr. Parks continued to share his insights on business and finance, and used his combined academic and practical experience to find solutions.
 He devotes much of his time to educating people about tax inequality in our corporate tax system.
 Mr. Parks has spoken in front of the Tax COOP of the World Bank, and other various forums.
 His articles can be predominately found in the highly respected Academic Journal, Tax Notes.
 However, some of his works can be found in more accessible publications such as USA Today and Forbes.

 He served on the Executive Board of the Washington State Labor Council, and is currently President of the Washington Fair Trade Coalition.
 He represented organized labor on the Puget Sound Regional Council Economic Development District Board.
 Stan was appointed by the Governor of Washington to the Washington Council on Aerospace, the Board of the Export Finance Assistance Center of Washington, and the Future of Work Task Force.

-John Hansen is president of the Nebraska Farmers Union, first elected President in 1989, and has been re-elected ten times since.
-Hansen also serves as the Chairman of the Legislative Committee for National Farmers Union, and on the National Farmers Union Executive Committee.
-Before moving to Lincoln to serve as President in 1990, he operated a diversified grain and livestock operation in Madison County, NE.
+John Hansen is president of Nebraska Farmers Union.
+He was first elected to his two-year term in 1989 and has been re-elected every two years since.
+Hansen serves on a number of National Farmers Union Committees and Boards including the Executive, Budget & Audit, Legislative, and Meritorious Service committees and Foundation, PAC, and Services Association boards.
+Before moving to Lincoln to serve as President in 1990, he operated a diversified grain and livestock operation in Madison County, NE